 Suppose that your child is the star quarterback on the middle school football team.
 Or maybe your son plays in the band at the high school.
 Not being able to attend games and performances can be one of the most difficult aspects of the separation caused by CPS cases.
 Even though you cannot be present for many of these events, the foster family to your child can help you feel like you were there.

-Many foster families will go out of their way to make sure that you, as the parent, feels like you are involved in these important events of your child.
+Many foster families will go out of their way to make sure that you, as the parent, feel like you are involved in these important events for your child.
 Pictures and videos taken by a foster family and shared with you via email can be a nice gesture by the foster family, which helps you feel as involved as possible in your child's life.
 Furthermore, the foster family best serves your child by speaking about you in positive ways whenever you are brought up in your child's conversation.

 What would need to happen in a CPS case to have your child placed with a relative temporarily?